Isidore-Newman-School/Creative-Coding-2017/Git Instructions/2_cloning.md

 This section covers submitting to GitHub for the first time.
 Each student was assigned a private repository (repo).
 When students save work in this repo locally (on their computers) and subsequently "push" it to GitHub, Ms. deBB will be able to see the submitted assignment.

-You should have received an email to be a collaborator on a private repo with your name.
-Ask Ms. deBB if you did not receive this email or if you do not see this repository in your online profile:
+You should have automatically created your repo by clicking on a link on the class iNewman page.
+Your repo should be something like, `ccs2017-jennadeboisblanc`.

 ![alt text](images/3_contrib1.png)